Schenkington/ROCO222/journal.md

 6. Version tracking
 So far i've learnt that git uses repositories to store data.
 These repositories allow tracking of the
-various versions of added data through the use of commit messages
+various versions of added data through the use of commit messages.
+Repositories can be stored locally
+or online.